 The first thing you need to know about is the most common types of shirts.
 There are formal dress shirts, casual and sporty shirts.
 Each one is worn on different occasions.
 It’s pretty easy to tell formal shirts apart but the others can get a bit confusing when it come to the rules.

 Formal shirts, or tuxedo shirts, are long sleeve, button up shirts with a short tipped collar meant to be worn with a bowtie.
-These are the dressiest of all dress shirts in menswear and rarely worn outside of black tie galas.
+Often paired with a suit, these are the dressiest of all dress shirts in menswear and rarely worn outside of black tie galas.

 The dress shirt is a fashion staple.
 It can be dressed down into casual looks, but it was not made for this purpose.
 It’s a semi-formal (business) type shirt.
 It’s extremely common and comes in a variety of collar and cuff types and styles.